khanhgeo/Data-Science-Machine-Learning-Projects/Applied Advanced Linear Regressions on Housing Price/README.md

 # DASC5420-Project

 This repo contains a pdf report, data, and R code for my DASC5420 course project.
+In this study, I develop housing sale price prediction models using several regression machine learning algorithms, including Linear, Ridge, Lasso, Elastic Net, Principal Component, and Random Forest regressions.

 Those files are stored in the following respective folders.

-01. Report folder stores a final pdf report

-02. Data folder contains all required data for this project
+01. Data folder contains all required data for this project

-03. Codes folder stores all R code of this project
+02. Codes folder stores all R code of this project

+03. Report folder stores a final pdf report